jsong00505/Jsong-Study-Udacity/udacity-intro-to-algorithms/README.md

 ## Rubrics
 - [x] class#1: A Social Network Analysis
-- [ ] class#2: Growth Rates In Social Networks
+- [x] class#2: Growth Rates In Social Networks

 ## ISSUES
-Need to remind "Euler Tour".
-I know that is pretty simple, but something ambiguous to me.
+Just done to watch Lesson2, and need to solve the problem set2.
+Plus, need to understand "Tangled Hypercube"